 Do it the hard way so as to use as much time as possible.
 Linux, Nginx, SSL certs, SSH keys, Hugo, Typora and markdown.
 It’s been a couple of decades since the last site.

 NEED another cookie.
 The upstairs neighbour has been baking shortbread.
-Must politely beg for more.
-Or drive-by snatch (just one) when doing laundry.
-Life’s ethical dilemmas.
+Must politely beg for additional confections.